theochem/BFit/bfit/data/README.md

-These folders contain the highly accurate slater files (.slater) containing information regarding the coefficients and exponents of the slater basis set for a specified atom.
+These folders contain the highly accurate slater files (.slater) containing information regarding the coefficients and exponents of the slater basis set for a specified atom including its anion, cation and neutral state.

-Note: In order to obtain the slater densities for the corresponding atom, one must create a [AtomicDensity](bfit/density.py) object with the specified element name and grid points.

 The slater files, both anion, cation and neutral, were obtained from the paper,